 Seasonal flu viruses are highly contagious and mostly spread through small droplets in the air from infected persons.
 You can also contract influenza from touching infected surfaces and then touching your mouth, nose, or eyes.
 This is why regular hand washing is especially important during flu season.

-According to the U.S. Centers for Disease Control and Prevention (CDC), a person is typically contagious one day before symptoms start and up to 5 to 7 days after.
+According to the (CDC), a person is typically contagious one day before symptoms start and up to 5 to 7 days after.

 Technically known as H1N1, this is a type of Influenza A virus.
 Known as “swine flu,” the strain was new to humans in 2009.
 It was dubbed swine flu because the virus was originally exclusive to pigs.
 Symptoms of H1N1 are the same as the seasonal flu.